9 things to bring in your minimalist diaper bag

 Every minimalist diaper bag list needs diapers.
 But how many?

-Depending on how long youâre going to be out of the house for, 5-7 diapers is a pretty safe bet.
+Depending on how long you’re going to be out of the house, 5-7 diapers is a pretty safe bet.
 And the Fjallraven Kanken Mini Classic Backpack is an ideal size for that many diapers.

-This is a general rule of thumb and not an exact science.
-You might find that you donât need this many diapers in your minimalist diaper bag.
 Or maybe the opposite is true and seven is a conservative amount.
-You know your baby and their habits, but most moms find that five-to-seven diapers is an ideal amount.
+You know your baby and their habits, but most moms find that five to seven diapers is an ideal amount.

-Read next: 10 best non toxic diapers
+Read next: 10 best non-toxic diapers

-2. Non toxic baby wipes
+2. Non-toxic baby wipes

-Alongside a suitable number of diapers, non toxic baby wipes are an essential part of your minimalist diaper bag list.
+Alongside a suitable number of diapers, non-toxic baby wipes are an essential part of your minimalist diaper bag list.
 Baby wipes are multifunctional.
-Typically, theyâre used to clean up your baby during changing, before putting on a fresh diaper.

-Read next:Â 10 best non toxic baby wipes
+Read next: 10 best non-toxic baby wipes

-However, theyâre also perfect for cleaning their mouths and hands after theyâve eaten.
-If you’re feeding your little one on the go, youâll find yourself using non toxic baby wipes to clean their face, hands, and possibly a few other areas (depending on how old and how much of a messy eater they are!)
+If you’re feeding your little one on the go, you’ll find yourself using non-toxic baby wipes to clean their face, hands, and possibly a few other areas (depending on how old and how much of a messy eater they are!)

 These plant-based baby wipes are hypoallergenic, biodegradable, and 99% water (mixed with aloe vera and chamomile) making for something very safe for your little one.